Borrowing Policy

 Information for Institutional Borrowers

-• ILL requests may be submitted through OCLC, ALA forms, or via e-mail at intlibloan@stephens.edu.
+• ILL requests may be submitted through OCLC, ALA forms, or via e-mail.

 • Non-circulating items include: reference or reserve materials, visual materials, audio materials, single issues of journals, bound journals, newspapers, microforms, curriculum kits, and senior or graduate theses.